-November 22, 2013 – I held my 7th Annual “Senator for a Day” student government workshop at Muhlenberg College.
-This yearly program provides an opportunity for high school students in the 16th Senatorial District to get a taste of what it is like to be a state legislator and how the legislative process works in Pennsylvania.
+November 21, 2014 – I held my 8th Annual “Senator for a Day” student government workshop at Muhlenberg College.
+This yearly program provides an opportunity for high school students in the 16th Senatorial District to get a taste of what it is like to be a state Senator and how the legislative process works in Pennsylvania.
 Students are given an opportunity to participate in the full process of passing a bill.
-For many students, this may be their first real opportunity to see how the legislative process works.

 Students were split up into groups modeled after Senate Committees, with each committee discussing two pieces of legislation.
 This year’s committees were Education, Finance and Judiciary.
 The student legislators proposed amendments, voted on those amendments and voted on whether or not to pass each piece of legislation.
 During the committee portion of the workshop, Muhlenberg College students helped my staff as lobbyists to show the students how groups seek legislators’ support or opposition for legislation that matters to their organization.